By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 Facts about Rabbit Manure

-Do not prevent your bunny from consuming their cecotropes.
+You should not prevent your bunny from consuming their cecotropes.
 If you do, this will cause health problems, leading to a dead bunny in their cage.
 It may sound extreme.
 However, forcing them to stop this natural process will jeopardize their health and well-being.